 A supportive team atmosphere will encourage you to develop your competitive swimming skills.
 Refine your freestyle, backstroke, breaststroke, and butterfly while developing your racing starts, turns, finishes, and strategies.
 Regular competition with other area clubs occurs throughout the summer.
 The season culminates with the Western Racquet Club Swimming Championships.
 Older age groups will involve more sustained conditioning.
 Swim team members must have either previously passed or must be currently enrolled in Polliwog (formerly level 3) swim lessons.
-Team members must attend at least half of the practices to participate in championship meets.
 If a competition occurs Monday through Thursday, regular practice for that day will be cancelled.

 Join the Western Racquet Club diving tradition and develop your competitive diving techniques from a basic approach to a challenging stunt.
 Practice in WRC's deep well, on the 1 meter and 3 meter boards.
-Ready yourself for the numerous diving meets throughout the season as well as the diving showcase during the August Awards Banquet.
-Team members must attend at least half of the practices to participate in championship meets.
+Ready yourself for the numerous diving meets throughout the season as well as the diving showcase during the Awards Banquet.
 If a competition occurs Monday through Thursday, regular practice for that day will be cancelled.

 Synchronized Swim Team

 Become a Western Racquet Club Sharkette!
-Develop numerous synchronized swimming figures that you will execute at practice, in competition, and during the Western Racquet Club Synchronized Swimming Show in August.
+Develop numerous synchronized swimming figures that you will execute at practice, in competition, and during the Western Racquet Club Synchronized Swimming Show.
 We recommend that synchronized swimmers have either previously passed or are currently enrolled in Guppy swim lessons.
 If a competition occurs Monday through Thursday, regular practice for that day will be cancelled.